drupalprojects/mutual_credit/README.txt

 1. Internal API

-Standard transaction operations are conducted through an API provided in mcapi.module This API is for communicating with the swoppable entity controller.
+Standard transaction operations are conducted through an API provided at the top of mcapi.module This API is for communicating with the swoppable entity controller.
-All transaction state changes, including creation must be done with a call to transactions_state() The transaction_totals() function is mostly duplicated by the mcapi_index_views module Careful there are three undo modes.
+All transaction state changes, including creation must be done with a call to transactions_state() The transaction_totals() function is mostly duplicated by the mcapi_index_views module, but external entity controllers will have difficulty integrating with views I should think.
+The provided transaction entity controller has THREE undo modes:
+- change state to erased
+- remove transaction completely
-There are a couple of wrapper functions round the API supporting transaction clusters A cluster is when many transactions share a serial number, say if, they are spawned from it.
+- write a counter-transaction and set both to state 'undone' There are a couple of wrapper functions round the API supporting transaction clusters A cluster is when many transactions share a serial number, say if, they are spawned from it.
 The module assumes the first transaction in a cluster is the main one, say for display purposes.